eclipse-sumo/sumo/docs/web/docs/Simulation/Safety.md

 - lcPushy: setting this to values between 0 and 1 causes aggressive lateral encroachment (only when using the [Sublane Model](../Simulation/SublaneModel.md))
+- lcImpatience: Repeated failure to change lanes causes lower lateral gaps to be accepted when using the sublane model
 - lcAssertive: setting this values above 1 cause acceptance of smaller longitudinal gaps in proportion to driver impatience(only when using the [Sublane Model](../Simulation/SublaneModel.md))
+- lcSigma: models random lateral variations (lane keeping imperfection)

 ## Junction Model